MacChristo/base-apparel-coming-soon/README.md

 ### What I learned

 I've done quite a few JavaScript project now for beginners.
 It's still pretty hard for me though but I getting on quite well.
 I will continue to take on more project to polish  my JS skills.
 In this project, I learned a lot about `form` validations.
+This projercct was really interesting inded

 ### Continued development